 The CPTPP is a recent FTA that came about in December 2018.
 This agreement brings together eleven countries, namely Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, Peru, New Zealand, Singapore, and Vietnam.

-The agreement has successfully established a more stable and profitable working environment between all of the nations.
+The agreement has successfully established a more stable and profitable working environment between all the nations.
 Through the reduction of tariffs and improvement of business relations, the deal is reported to have a total USD$11 billion worth.
 The CPTPP guarantees market access to any Australian company.
 This includes market openings for goods and services and maintaining commitments to regulate foreign investment.

 After the successes experienced from their operational free trade agreements with Latin America, Australia underwent a number of meetings and summits to explore other Latin American opportunities.